 Accounting Clerk

-An Accounting Clerk is an accounting professional that maintains financial records, generates reports, and records transactions.
+One of the most common entry-level jobs in this field is an Accounting Clerk.
+They maintain financial records, generate reports, and record transactions.
 Accounting clerks may be responsible for clerical and administrative activities.

 Salary Expectation – R 14 500 monthly average